Insurance Geek

 Get Free Utah Car Insurance Quotes

 Utah's no-fault PIP minimum is $3,000 — less than a single ER visit for a serious injury.
 In a no-fault state, your own PIP pays first, which makes the limit matter.
-Share your policy with a licensed agent through Canopy Connect and confirm whether your PIP coverage is set for the actual cost of Utah's medical care.
+Connect your policy through Canopy Connect and confirm whether your PIP and liability limits match your exposure before your next renewal.

 Don't have time to run a quote?
 Just send us your policy